TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [842] Q version character Jiugongge
 - [841] Place characters in Christmas scenes from 9 movies
 - [839] Girls pencil sketch
-- [836] Photos of the prosperous Tang Dynasty and Paris
 - [830] Urban streetwear editorial collage
 - [826] Photos of Victorian Gothic Royal Family
 - [824] Take selfies with characters from movies and TV shows